 When Is the Persimmon Season?

-Lucky for us, Phen’s in-laws have a fruitful persimmon tree and every year we’re graced with a generous bag of organically grown fruit.
-I naturally had to take full advantage of it and create a salad for the season.
+Lucky for us, Phenie’s in-laws have a fruitful persimmon tree, and every year we’re graced with a generous bag of organically grown fruit.
+So I naturally had to take full advantage of it and create a salad for the season.

 What Are Some Persimmon Benefits?

 Persimmons have been around for thousands of years, and apart from tasting so incredibly delicious, it has some great health benefits to boost.

 According to Very Well Fit and Organic Facts, Some of the persimmon benefits include:

 - A good source of thiamin (B1), riboflavin (B2), folate, magnesium and phosphorus.